ono-midori/ono-midori.github.io/techs/zguide.md

 assert (zmq_ctx_get (context, ZMQ_IO_THREADS) == io_threads);
 ```

-We’ve seen that one socket can handle dozens, even thousands of connections at once.
+We've seen that one socket can handle dozens, even thousands of connections at once.
 This has a fundamental impact on how you write applications.
-A traditional networked application has one process or one thread per remote connection, and that process or thread handles one socket.
+A traditional networked application has one process or one thread per remote connection [现代生产程序应该以epoll为主吧], and that process or thread handles one socket.
 ZeroMQ lets you collapse this entire structure into a single process and then break it up as necessary for scaling.

 If you are using ZeroMQ for inter-thread communications only (i.e., a multithreaded application that does no external socket I/O) you can set the I/O threads to zero.
-It’s not a significant optimization though, more of a curiosity.
+It's not a significant optimization though, more of a curiosity.

 ### Messaging Patterns

-Underneath the brown paper wrapping of ZeroMQ’s socket API lies the world of messaging patterns.
-If you have a background in enterprise messaging, or know UDP well, these will be vaguely familiar.
+*Underneath the brown paper wrapping of ZeroMQ's socket API lies the world of messaging patterns.* If you have a background in enterprise messaging, or *know UDP well, these will be vaguely familiar*.
 But to most ZeroMQ newcomers, they are a surprise.
-We’re so used to the TCP paradigm where a socket maps one-to-one to another node.
+We're so used to the TCP paradigm where a socket maps one-to-one to another node.

-Let’s recap briefly what ZeroMQ does for you. *It delivers blobs of data (messages) to nodes, quickly and efficiently.
+Let's recap briefly what ZeroMQ does for you. **It delivers blobs of data (messages) to nodes, quickly and efficiently.
 You can map nodes to threads, processes, or nodes.
 ZeroMQ gives your applications a single socket API to work with, no matter what the actual transport (like in-process, inter-process, TCP, or multicast).
 It automatically reconnects to peers as they come and go.
 It queues messages at both sender and receiver, as needed.
 It limits these queues to guard processes against running out of memory.
 It handles socket errors.
 It does all I/O in background threads.
-It uses lock-free techniques for talking between nodes, so there are never locks, waits, semaphores, or deadlocks.*
+It uses lock-free techniques for talking between nodes, so there are never locks, waits, semaphores, or deadlocks.**

-But cutting through that, *it routes and queues messages according to precise recipes called patterns.* It is these patterns that provide ZeroMQ’s intelligence.
+But cutting through that, **it routes and queues messages according to precise recipes called patterns.** It is these patterns that provide ZeroMQ's intelligence.
 They encapsulate our hard-earned experience of the best ways to distribute data and work.
-ZeroMQ’s patterns are hard-coded but future versions may allow user-definable patterns.
+ZeroMQ's patterns are hard-coded but future versions may allow user-definable patterns.

 ZeroMQ patterns are implemented by pairs of sockets with matching types.
 In other words, to understand ZeroMQ patterns you need to understand socket types and how they work together.
 Mostly, this just takes study; there is little that is obvious at this level.